-Mortality rates for the PERS and SRS retirement plans are based on the RP-2000 Combined Employee and Annuitant Mortality Tables projected to 2020 with Scale BB.
+Mortality rates for the PERS and SRS retirement plans are based on the RP-2000 Combined Employee and Annuitant Mortality Tables projected to 2020 using Scale BB, set back one year for males.

 The long-term expected return on pension plan assets is reviewed as part of the regular experience studies prepared for the PERS and SRS plans.
-The most recent PERS and SRS analysis, performed for the period covering fiscal years 2011 through 2016, is outlined in a report dated June 2017 and May 2017, for PERS and SRS, respectively, which is located on the MPERA website.
+The most recent PERS and SRS analysis, performed for the period covering fiscal years 2011 through 2016, is outlined in a report dated May 5, 2017, which is located on the MPERA website.
 Several factors are considered in evaluating the long-term rate of return assumption.
 These factors include rates of return adopted by similar public sector systems, as well as the utilization of a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed by the investment consultant for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The assumption is intended to be a long term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.
-Best estimates are presented as the arithmetic real rates of return for each major asset class included in the PERS' and SRS' target asset allocation as of June 30, 2017, and are summarized in the following table:
+Best estimates are presented as the arithmetic real rates of return for each major asset class included in the PERS and SRS target asset allocation as of June 30, 2018, and are summarized in the following table: